Dr. David N. Nikogosyan presents:

 ...I recently bought this silver object, part of a set.

-I believe that it is middle of 19th Century, possibly German, but I do not manage to recognize the maker.
+I believe that it is middle of 19th Century, possibly German,

 Please, could you help ?